MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/help-topobld/add-sql-store.md

 Specify the instance of SQL Server that will host the data.
 You can specify the default instance, or you can specify a named instance.

 Collocation of databases in specific instances should be very clearly understood.
-For details about server collocation and database instance collocation, see [Server Collocation in a Front End Pool Deployment](http://technet.microsoft.com/library/0516b18d-14c0-4237-9279-0f92e341b1bd.aspx) and[Server Collocation in a Standard Edition Server Deployment](http://technet.microsoft.com/library/0763ffab-4fd6-463a-8e62-d97876b376d3.aspx).
+For details about server collocation and database instance collocation, see [Server Collocation in a Front End Pool Deployment](http://technet.microsoft.com/library/0516b18d-14c0-4237-9279-0f92e341b1bd.aspx) and [Server Collocation in a Standard Edition Server Deployment](http://technet.microsoft.com/library/0763ffab-4fd6-463a-8e62-d97876b376d3.aspx).